frconor-ebook/meditations/_posts/2025-02-27-childrena-gift-of-god.md

 children---clothes, food, all the material necessities, education.
 But the spiritual realities are much greater.

-One of the greatest truths of our faith is the immortality of the soul.
+One of the greatest truths of our faith is the immortality of the soul (*Catechism* *of the Catholic Church*, Point 366).
 We don\'t think enough about the soul.
 If you think for a moment, when was the last time in a newspaper article, a magazine, or a movie that I heard anybody mentioning the soul?

 All the great religions of the world believe in the spiritual nature of man---Hinduism, Buddhism, Islam, Judaism, Christianity.
 Only modern